Toilet Won’t Flush? How to Fix it in Minutes

 Here are the reasons why your toilet won’t flush in more details:

-1. It is clogged
+1. It is Clogged

-The toilet could also be fully clogged which means even the water is not draining.
-When you attempt to flush such a toilet, it won’t flush but the water rises in the bowl and does not drain.
+The toilet could also be fully clogged, which means even the water is not draining.
+When you attempt to flush such a toilet, it won’t flush, but the water rises in the bowl and does not drain.

 To avoid this problem in the future, avoid flushing items that are not supposed to be flushed.
-These include sanitary pads, non-biodegradable wipes, broken glasses, baby diapers etc. Don’t use too much toilet paper also.
+These include sanitary pads, non-biodegradable wipes, broken glasses, baby diapers, etc. Don’t use too much toilet paper, also.

-Here are 3 ways to fix a clogged toilet that won’t flush due to clogged drain line:
+Here are 3 ways to fix a clogged toilet that won’t flush due to a clogged drain line:

 Plunge It

-A toilet plunger is a simple but effective tool used to unclog a toilet.
+A toilet plunger is a simple but effective tool to unclog a toilet.
 It has a rubber cup at the front that makes a seal with the toilet outlet.

-Plunge aggressively and hopefully the clog will be dislodged.
-In most cases the plunger is enough to unclog a toilet and your toilet will resume flushing well.
-More details on effective plunging in this post.
+Plunge aggressively, and hopefully, the clog will be dislodged.
+In most cases, the plunger is enough to unclog a toilet, and your toilet will resume flushing well—more details on effective plunging in this post.

 Snake It

-There are also a couple of ways to flush a toilet if you don’t have a plunger or snake.
+There are a couple of ways to flush a toilet if you don’t have a plunger or snake.
 Read more in this post.

 Call a Plumber